ray-project/ray/doc/source/tune/guides/plot_tune-advanced-tutorial.rst

 .. image:: /images/tune_advanced_dcgan_Gloss.png

-Training of the MNist Generator takes about several minutes.
-The example can be easily altered to generate images for other dataset, e.g. cifar10 or LSUN.
+Training of the MNist Generator takes a couple of minutes.
+The example can be easily altered to generate images for other datasets, e.g. cifar10 or LSUN.